Estimating average causal effects from patient trajectories: DeepACE

 \textbf{Overview:} We propose a novel end-to-end deep learning model for ACE estimation, called DeepACE.
 DeepACE is motivated by the idea of iterative G-computation.
 It is trained with observational data from patient trajectories and a specific treatment intervention $\bar{a}_T$, based on which it learns the conditional expectations $Q_t^{a}$ from Eq.~\eqref{eq:iterative_process}.

-DeepACE consists of two main components: (i)~a \textbf{G-computation layer} (Sec.~\ref{sec:g_layer}), which produces initial estimates of the $Q_t^{a}$ by minimizing a tailored G-computation loss, and (ii)~a \textbf{targeting layer} (Sec.~\ref{sec:t_layer}), which applies perturbations in a way that the final estimator satisfies an efficient estimating equation.
+DeepACE consists of two main components: (i)~a \textbf{G-computation layer} (Sec.
+G-computation layer), which produces initial estimates of the $Q_t^{a}$ by minimizing a tailored G-computation loss, and (ii)~a \textbf{targeting layer} (Sec.
+Targeting layer), which applies perturbations in a way that the final estimator satisfies an efficient estimating equation.
 The overall model architecture is shown in Fig.~\ref{fig:deepace}.

 DeepACE is trained by combining (i)~a \emph{G-computation loss} $\mathcal{L}_Q$, (ii)~a \emph{propensity loss} $\mathcal{L}_g$, and (iii)~a \emph{targeting loss} $\mathcal{L}_{\mathrm{tar}}$ into a joint loss $\mathcal{L}$ as described later.
-The outputs of DeepACE can then be used to provide ACE estimates (Sec.~\ref{sec:ace_estimation}).
-We further show that DeepACE provides a doubly robust and asymptotically efficient estimator (Sec.~\ref{sec:theory}).
-Finally, we provide implementation details are described in Sec.~\ref{sec:training}.
+The outputs of DeepACE can then be used to provide ACE estimates (Sec.
+ACE estimation).
+We further show that DeepACE provides a doubly robust and asymptotically efficient estimator (Sec.
+Theoretical results).
+Finally, we provide implementation details are described in Sec.
+Model training.